HausemasterIssue/gamesense-client/README.md

 gradlew clean
 gradlew build
 ```
-For Mac in these commands
+For Mac type in these commands
 ```
 ./gradlew setupDecompWorkspace
 ./gradlew clean